barisayt/E-Nop/README.md

 npm install

 ## Setup environment variables
-Create a .env file (not included in repo for security) with:
+Included .env file with UI basic account with:

 TEST_EMAIL=your_test_email
 TEST_PASSWORD=your_test_password

+These credentials are used by the test suite for signing into the OrangeHRM demo application.

-## Generate Authentication State
+## Generate Authentication State (Optional)
+The framework automatically uses a saved authentication state (general-auth.json) to skip login where possible.
+If you need to refresh the login state manually (e.g., credentials changed, session expired), you can run:
-Run the auth setup test to save logged-in state: npm run auth-setup
+# Option 1: Run the dedicated auth setup script
+npm run auth-setup
+# Option 2: Run the Playwright tests (auth-setup runs automatically as a dependency)
+npx playwright test
+# Option 3: Run the Cucumber tests (hooks trigger auth setup)
+npx cucumber-js

 ## Running Tests
 ## Run all Playwright tests (Chromium)
 npm run tests:chrome

 ## Run tests with Cucumber
-npm run cucumber
+npx cucumber-js

 ## Run tests with retries (configured in CI)
 Automatically retries twice on CI environment.